iggredible/Learn-Vim/ch10_undo.md

 How does Vim know how much to undo?
 Vim undoes a single "change" at a time, similar to a dot command's change (unlike the dot command, command-line commands also count as change).

-To redo the last change, run `Ctrl-R` or `:redo`.
-After you undo the text above to remove "two", you can run `Ctrl-R` to get the removed text back.
+To redo the last change, run `Ctrl-r` or `:redo`.
+After you undo the text above to remove "two", you can run `Ctrl-r` to get the removed text back.

 Vim also has UNDO that you can run with `U`.
 It undoes all latest changes.